-170. Planning policies and decisions should contribute to and enhance the natural and local environment by:

-b) recognising the intrinsic character and beauty of the countryside, and the wider benefits from natural capital and ecosystem services - including the economic and other benefits d) minimising impacts on and providing net gains for Biodiversity, including by establishing coherent ecological networks that are more resilient to current and future pressures;

-e) preventing new and existing development from contributing to, being put at unacceptable risk from, or being adversely affected by, unacceptable levels of soil, air, water or noise pollution or land instability.
-Development should, wherever possible, help to improve local environmental conditions such as air and water quality, taking into account relevant information such as river basin management plans.
-174. To protect and enhance Biodiversity and geodiversity, plans should: a) Identify, map and safeguard components of:

-- local wildlife-rich habitats and wider ecological networks, including the hierarchy of international, national and locally designated sites of importance for Biodiversity; - wildlife corridors and stepping stones that connect them; - areas identified by national and local partnerships for habitat management, enhancement, restoration or creation b)

-- promote the conservation, restoration and enhancement of priority habitats and ecological networks - promote the protection and recovery of priority species - identify and pursue opportunities for securing measurable net gains for Biodiversity.
+- 187. Planning policies and decisions should contribute to and enhance the natural and local environment by: - a) protecting and enhancing valued landscapes, sites of biodiversity or geological value and soils (in a manner commensurate with their statutory status or identified quality in the development plan); - b) recognising the intrinsic character and beauty of the countryside, and the wider benefits from natural capital and ecosystem services including the economic and other benefits of the best and most versatile agricultural land, and of trees and woodland; - c) maintaining the character of the undeveloped coast, while improving public access to it where appropriate; - d) minimising impacts on and providing net gains for biodiversity, including by establishing coherent ecological networks that are more resilient to current and future pressures and incorporating features which support priority or threatened species such as swifts, bats and hedgehogs; e) preventing new and existing development from contributing to, being put at unacceptable risk from, or being adversely affected by, unacceptable levels of soil, air, water or noise pollution or land instability.
+Development should, wherever possible, help to improve local environmental conditions such as air and water quality, taking into account relevant information such as river basin management plans; and - f) remediating and mitigating despoiled, degraded, derelict, contaminated and unstable land, where appropriate. - 192.
+To protect and enhance biodiversity and geodiversity, plans should: - a) Identify, map and safeguard components of local wildlife-rich habitats and wider ecological networks, including the hierarchy of international, national and locally designated sites of importance for biodiversity; wildlife corridors and stepping stones that connect them; and areas identified by national and local partnerships for habitat management, enhancement, restoration or creation; and - b) promote the conservation, restoration and enhancement of priority habitats, ecological networks and the protection and recovery of priority species; and identify and pursue opportunities for securing measurable net gains for biodiversity.

-Biodiversity Opportunity Areas (BOAs) (discussed further in Chapter 6) are seen as a way of fulfilling the objectives in paragraph 170 and 174 in the NPPF.
+Biodiversity Opportunity Areas (BOAs) (discussed further in Chapter 6) are seen as a way of fulfilling the objectives in paragraph 187 and 192 in the NPPF.
 BOAs establish a network to manage and enhance Biodiversity on a landscape scale.
-Their recognition in the Epsom and Ewell Local Plan will directly meet the NPPF Policies.
+Further information on BOAs is found in Chapter 6.